 It is important that the Personal Data we hold about you is accurate and current.
 Please keep us informed if your personal data changes during your relationship with us.

-1.1 We need to collect certain personal details from you as Customer when you use the Solution available through our Site to facilitate the provision of this Solution and to maintain our quality standards.
+1.1 We need to collect certain personal details from you as a Customer so that you may use the Solution, to facilitate the provision of the Solution, and to maintain our quality standards.
 These details may include your name, email address, contact details, company name and other basic information (together, “Customer Personal Data”).
-You can amend or update the information you have entered into the Site at any time.
+You can amend or update the information you have provided at any time.

-1.2 We need to collect a unique identifier from you as Audience Member when you use the Mobile Application in order to facilitate the provision of the Solution allowing you to participate in the Event and receive the Content.
+1.2 We need to collect a unique identifier from you as Audience Member when you use the Application in order to facilitate the provision of the Solution, to allow you use the Application, and to receive the Content.
 As standard we only collect an Audience Member’s email address (“Audience Personal Data”) unless an alternative unique identifier is selected by our Customer.